Native American slave ownership: Creek

 The Creek would sometimes return slaves to their white slaveholders, or enslave black men for themselves and absorb them into Creek society.
 The population of Africans and African Americans drastically increased in Creek society during the American revolution.
 Even after the American Revolutionary War the Americans tried to continue the same awards for runaway slaves.
 This system did not always work exactly as planned, since many Creeks, for a variety of reasons, were hesitant to force slaves to return to their former masters.

 At times, traders and government officials attempted to capture runaway slaves who were seen "sculking" in various Creek towns which caused conflict between White Americans and the Creek.
-By the 1750s, most traders living in the Creek country had at least one person in slavery.
-By the 1770s, the far majority of Creeks did not own black slaves.
-In 1860, about 30 years after their removal to Native American territory from their home in the Southeast, and Creek citizens kept 1,532 people in slavery (10 percent of their total population).
-Enslaved African Americans were allowed more freedom than their counterparts enslaved by white people.
+By the 1750s most traders living in the Creek country had at least one person in slavery.
+By the 1770s the far majority of Creeks didn't own black slaves. /> In 1860, about 30 years after their removal to Native American territory from their home in the Southeast, and Creek citizens kept 1,532 people in slavery (10 percent of their total population). /> Enslaved African Americans were allowed more freedom than their counterparts enslaved by white people.

 Furthermore, enslaved blacks were not housed in separate villages or communities but lived in close contact with the Creek who held them captive, and were often used as interpreters speaking both Creek and English.
-Indian agent Benjamin Hawkins was very frustrated with the Creek because they would not practice slavery as "chattel" slavery—managing enslaved people as work animals rather than enslaved humans—even when he introduced new techniques and tools.
+Indian agent Benjamin Hawkins was very frustrated with the Creek because they wouldn't practice slavery as "chattel" slavery--managing enslaved people as work animals rather than enslaved humans--even when he introduced new techniques and tools.
 Mixed-blood Creek (those with European heritage) from mostly the Upper Creek that held their white parent's economic and social values, including patrilineal descent, and private land ownership; soon began to have major conflicts with traditionalists whom had slaves participate in the communal subsistence-level horticulture that reflected Creek culture rather than chattel slavery.

 As a result, political upheaval, economic distress, and a spiritual awakening caused civil war among the Creeks in 1813 leading the Creek War, and soon after the Creek would be forced down the Trail of Tears.
 The Creek took the African Americans enslaved with them on the Trail of Tears into Indian Territory, and some Creek remained in Alabama, Georgia, and Florida resisting removal or assimilating into American culture.
 The only option for the Creek to be successful in the southern states was to become a white person culturally; those who refused to do so were either murdered, removed, or enslaved themselves.